Saibot393/Rideable/README.md

 - Custom riding effects: to list effects that should be applied to tokens when they start riding
 - "Rideable" trait: to use the Pf2e trait system to decide if a token can be ridden
 - Familiar riding: to allow familiars to ride their master (familiars will be placed on their masters corners)
+- Familiar riding position: to set the corner familiars will be positioned first
 - Grappling: to allow tokens to grapple one another
 - Prevent enemy riding: to stop tokens from riding enemy tokens (GMs ignore this setting)
 - Adjust rider size: to reduce the size of riders should their size be greater or equal to the size of the ridden token